 When certain crops or families of crops are replanted year after year in the same location, pests and diseases will tend to build up resistance to the controls used to keep them at bay.

 Crop rotation is an ideal way to prevent buildup of pathogens in the soil/growing environment that are specific to that type of crop.
 It is also a good way to minimize populations of overwintering crop-specific pests.
-One can also rotate varieties; each variety within each crop group responds differently to both disease and pest pressure.
-Switching up varieties can thwart the evolutionary tendency of a pathogen to evolve toward resistance.
+Rotating crop familes is ideal, but rotating crops within families or varieties within a crop can also be helpful.
+Each variety within each crop group responds differently to both disease and pest pressure, so it's important to look for resistance in the varieties you choose when you know you have a specific disease problem on your hands.
+Switching up varieties can also thwart the evolutionary tendency of a pathogen to evolve toward resistance.

 At our Albion research farm, when treating tomatoes for early and late blight prevention, we typically alternate controls by spraying with OxiDate® (a peroxide-based fungicide/bactericide) to first sanitize the crop and then follow up with Nu-Cop DF® (a copper fungicide).

 The next time we spray, we might again treat with OxiDate, but then follow up with a different fungicide, such as Actinovate®.